Members' Research Service By / September 21, 2023

 © Valeriia / Adobe Stock

 On 1 June 2023, the European Commission presented a legislative package to modernise and reinforce maritime rules on safety and pollution prevention.
-This package contains proposals for the revision of five legislative acts, among them the revision of the Directive on Ship-source Pollution.
-The aim is to combat pollution from maritime ships thereby preventing all ship-owners and operators, regardless of the ship’s flag, from releasing any type of illegal discharge, in line with International Maritime Organization (IMO) rules, into European seas.
+It contained proposals for the revision of five legislative acts, including the Directive on Ship-source Pollution.
+The aim is to combat pollution from maritime ships, thereby preventing all ship-owners and operators, regardless of the ship’s flag, from releasing any type of illegal discharge into European seas, in line with International Maritime Organization rules.
 The proposal contains a robust framework for penalties for infringements, and their application.
 In addition, there would be an extended range of substances classified as polluting, and enforcement would be strengthened.

 Proposal for a directive amending Directive 2005/35/EC on ship-source pollution and on the introduction of penalties, including criminal penalties, for pollution offences